fonoster/fonoster/mods/identity/README.md

 ## Token Verification

-The Identity module utilizes the RS256 algorithm to digitally sign JWTs tokens, ensuring their authenticity and integrity.
-Fonoster services can verify tokens using a public key provided by the Identity module ( exposed at endpoints like /.well-known/jwks.json).
+The Identity module employs the RS256 algorithm to sign JWTs, guaranteeing their authenticity and integrity.
+A system can retrieve the public key from the issuer's JSON Web Key Set (JWKS) endpoint and use it to validate a token.

+A client application may build the URL by appending the issuer's URL with the `/.well-known/jwks.json `endpoint.
+For example, if the issuer is `https://identity-global.fonoster.com`, the client application will build the URL `https://identity-global.fonoster.com/.well-known/jwks.json`.

 The verification process involves two steps: first, confirming the token's signature using the correct private key, and second, validating claims such as the issuer, intended audience, and expiration time to establish the token's overall validity.

 > Fonoster's SDK must provide the necessary utility to automate this process

 ## Security Practices

-To uphold security standards, Fonoster Identity mandates the use of HTTPS for all communications to safeguard tokens during transmission.
-When defining access token scopes, the principle of least privilege should be followed, granting only the minimum permissions necessary for specific tasks.
-Finally, comprehensive logging and monitoring of authentication events, token activities, and potential anomalies are essential for security auditing and swift incident response.
+To uphold security standards, Fonoster Identity mandates using HTTPS in all communications to safeguard tokens during transmission.
+We apply the principle of least privilege by granting tokens only the minimum permissions necessary to perform a specific task.
+We maintain comprehensive logging and monitoring of authentication events, token activities, and potential anomalies, essential for security auditing and swift incident response.